Story by: Maggie Roetker on April 27, 2016

 “We want to get to a point where young athletes and their families can enjoy sporting events without worrying about dangerous drops in their blood sugar levels.
 It’s a huge need and we are happy to be a part of this exciting program.”

-The Christensen Family Diabetes Sports Medicine Program will provide individualized monitoring and education for children with Type 1 diabetes, both on and off the playing field.
+The Christensen Family Sports & Activity Program will provide individualized monitoring and education for children with Type 1 diabetes, both on and off the playing field.
 It also will conduct research into the management of diabetes in young athletes.

 “Children with Type 1 diabetes often experience drastic changes in their blood sugar levels when they are exercising, which influence their safety and performance,” Dr. Wintergerst said.
 “Different levels of exercise require different care.
 The more formal the play, the more refined and personalized the steps need to be to manage diabetes.”